protofix/protofix/README.md

 About
 -----

-The software is considered to be at a alpha level of readiness - its incomplete and extremely slow and allocates a lots of memory)
+The software is considered to be at an alpha level of readiness - its incomplete and extremely slow and allocates a lots of memory)

 Install
 -------

-    go get github.com/danil/protofix@v0.0.39
+    go get github.com/danil/protofix@v0.0.41

 Usage
 -----